verdaux/BookNotes/Phrases/Cool phrases 5.md

 - [ ] Reckless immediacy
 - [ ] Hits all the pleasure centres
 - [ ] Positively rhapsodic
 - [ ] Yearly reminder that I'm hot
+- [ ] clean hands and ironed collars